Forget everything you learned in school about the brain. New science says you can change your brain throughout your entire life.

 When you think a negative thought over and over, you are literally carving a pathway in the brain that keeps you believing the thought is true.

 Neuroscientist Carla Shatz summarized that “neurons that fire together wire together.”
 This provides great hope that by altering experience, you can alter the neuronal structure.

 The other theory is “use it or lose it.”
 Let’s compare this to weight lifting.
 If someone is trying to grow their biceps, they would learn to do bicep exercises, specifically targeted to build strength in the bicep.

 Once the muscle is built, it doesn’t stay that way unless there is continued resistance training.
 If the weight lifting ends, the muscle atrophies.
 The same applies to the brain, when you quit learning, you quit carving new neural pathways.

-In order to keep the brain fit, you must learn something new, rather than simply repeating already-mastered skills.
+1. In order to keep the brain fit, you must learn something new

-So, if you are a person who graduated from high school or college and stopped reading or learning, you are at much greater risk for dementia or Alzheimer’s because of the “use it or lose it” concept.
+So, if you are a high school or college graduate and stopped reading or learning after school, you are at much greater risk for dementia or Alzheimer’s because of the “use it or lose it” concept.

 One of the most popular theories is that years of education creates a “cognitive reserve” — many more networks devoted to mental activity — that we can call upon as our brains decline, according to The Brain that Changes Itself by Dr. Norman Doidge.